 1. Total Length of the Spiral, or the outer radius () - This determines the lowest frequency of operation for the spiral antenna.
 The lowest operating frequency of the spiral antenna is commonly approximated to occur when the wavelength is equal to the circumference of the spiral:

 2. The Flare Rate (a) - The rate at which the spiral grows with angle is the flare rate.
-If it is too small, the spiral is tightly wrapped around itself.
+If it is too large, the spiral is tightly wrapped around itself.
 In this case, it will behave more like a capacitor, with closely coupled conductors, giving poor radiation.
 If the flare rate is too small, the spiral acts more like a dipole as it doesn't wrap around itself.
 A commonly used value is a = 0.22.

 3. Feed Structure - The feed must be controlled with a balun so that the spiral has balanced currents on either arm.
 A commonly used balun for spiral antennas is the infinite balun.
 More importantly, the feed structure determines the high end of the operating band.
 How tightly you can wrap the spiral in on itself determines how small the wavelength can be that will fit on your spiral and still maintain spiral antenna operation.
 The highest frequency in the spiral antenna's operating band occurs when the innermost radius of the spiral (i.e. where the spiral starts after the feed structure) is equal to lambda/4 (one quarter wavelength).
 That is, the highest frequency can be determined from the inner radius ( in Equation ):